 Director: Tomaž Pandur

-Unrest represents the fragile limbo of social and family affairs unravelling in the prospect of the next war.
+1. part - Unrest - represents the fragile limbo of social and family affairs unravelling in the prospect of the next war.

 The tsarist Russian grandeur is glimpsed in the fluorescent tube chandeliers (inspired by the metro stations of the later Soviet cities) which dilate and contract, rise and descend upon the stage like great space-ships of collective doom, signaling the inevitable fate of society whose white curtain walls are already dipped to the knees in dirt.

-War is envisaged as the pure state of nature : a vast and sublime empty plain, a universal battlefield, its dark soil in stark contrast with the blazing sky and wide horizon.
+2. part - War - is envisaged as the pure state of nature : a vast and sublime empty plain, a universal battlefield, its dark soil in stark contrast with the blazing sky and wide horizon.

 War is covered in snow, mist and oceanic salt.
-War is organic, the sound and fury, a boiling pot of life force.
+War is organic, all sound and fury - a boiling pot of life force.

-Peace is seen as artificial and ultimately lifeless, an unreal object/space disconnected from humanity and presented as the sterile clinical interior of polished surfaces and modernist furniture.
+3. part - Peace - is seen as artificial and ultimately lifeless, an unreal object/space disconnected from humanity and presented as the sterile clinical interior of polished surfaces and modernist furniture.